digital-codes/cdl_funding_scraper/README.md

 ### Data

-We refer to the [imprint of foerderdatenbank.de](https://www.foerderdatenbank.de/FDB/DE/Meta/Impressum/impressum.html) of the Federal Ministry for Economic Affairs and Climate Action which indicates [CC BY-ND 3.0 DE](https://creativecommons.org/licenses/by-nd/3.0/de/deed.de) as the license for all texts of the website.
+We refer to the [imprint of foerderdatenbank.de](https://www.foerderdatenbank.de/FDB/DE/Meta/Impressum/impressum.html) of the German Federal Ministry for Economic Affairs and Energy which indicates [CC BY-ND 3.0 DE](https://creativecommons.org/licenses/by-nd/3.0/de/deed.de) as the license for all texts of the website.
 The dataset provided in this repository transfers information on each funding program into a machine-readable format.
 No copyright-relevant changes are made to texts or content.

 ## Data Structure Description